 What does a yellow pass mean?

 You will receive a yellow pass if you have potentially been exposed to someone with COVID-19.
-A Wellness Center representative will reach out to you to gauge your exposure level.
-They may recommend a COVID test or they may change your pass to green.
+A Wilkins Wellness Center representative will reach out to you to gauge your exposure level.
+They may recommend a COVID-19 test or they may change your pass to green.

-What if I forget to submit my symptom track?
+What if I forget to submit my symptom check?

-Until you complete your symptom check, you will have an orange pass, meaning you do not have access to in-person classes or meetings, the dining hall, and any congregate settings.
+Until you complete your symptom check, you will not have a campus pass, meaning you do not have access to in-person classes or meetings, the dining hall, and any congregate settings.
 If you fail to complete your check by the end of the day, you will face Shenandoah Code of Conduct penalties.

-You will receive notifications from the app to remind you to fill out your symptom check each morning.
-If you haven’t completed your symptom check by the afternoon, you will receive a phone call to remind you.
+You will receive notifications from the app or a phone call to remind you to fill out your symptom check.
 If you go a full day without submitting, your completion streak will reset to zero.

 Yes.
 All Shenandoah community members must agree to the SU Pledge in the signup process for the app, and part of the pledge is to monitor your symptoms of COVID-19 and report them in the Shenandoah Go app.

-What if I develop symptoms after I submit my symptom tracker?
+What if I develop symptoms after I submit my symptom check?

 You can resubmit your symptom check if you develop symptoms.
 Depending on your symptom check answers, you may receive a red pass instead of a green pass.